Pinot Noir BBQ Sauce Recipe

 - ⅓ cup diced shallots, (approximately 2 shallots)

 - 2 tablespoons chili powder

-- 1 cup Pinot Noir or other light bodied red wine
+- 1 cup Pinot Noir wine, (or other light bodied red wine)

 - 1 cup ketchup

-Add the pinot noir and turn the heat up to high.
-Bring the pinot noir to a boil and then reduce heat to simmer for about 5 to 7 minute, stirring occasionally.
-You want the pinot to reduce about 1/4 to 1/3 for flavor.
+- Add the Pinot Noir and turn the heat up to high.
+Bring the wine to a boil and then reduce heat to simmer for about 5 to 7 minute, stirring occasionally.
+You want the wine to reduce about 1/4 for flavor intensity.

 - Add ketchup and bring back up to a simmer again while stirring for about five minutes then remove from heat, let cool and place in a container.

 Nutrition information is automatically calculated, so should only be used as an approximation.